+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
-Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
+Always be sure to contact the location in advance to understand the accommodations for those with disabilities.
+Communicate this information with families

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Find out about age, height, or weight restrictions for park attractions.
+Communicate these with troop members and their families.
+Discuss selecting rides or areas of the park that all members can engage in, as well as identifying the rides that interest them.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about equity.